AngelValdes/Store/Store/README.md

 DB_SCHEMA=mysql
 DB_PORT=3306
 ```
+#### Also make sure you create the database/user/password before running the app.
+ORM will create the tables and relations automatically in the database.
 #### This api has debug logging functionality, it will create a ./logs/logfile.log with logging information and display messages in the console.
 Logging and console messages only happen when global.DEBUG = true. this can be set in the server.js file.
 #### The logfile.log will contain three levels of messages: information, warnings, and errors.
 It will also log the data being manipulated Example:
 ```